ISSSE31PTDMSSGroup4/msegroups-login-service/README.md

 It is however recommended to use it together with pepm_compose

 Environment variables should not be committed into source files, will provide if requested

+Routes:

+/login: logs redirects to cognito for login, and redirects to /postlogin when done.
+See /app/config.py for env variables required

+/profile: returns the user email from the jwt cookie